 Here I am again recommending a road less traveled by—not unusual in my life and work.
 Before the choruses rise up in defense of other workflows, let me tell you my reasonings.
 I fully recognize that most people write in Word.
-What these people do not realize [in most cases] is this simple fact starts their book under a great handicap.
+What these people do not realize [in most cases] is this simple fact starts their book with a great handicap.
 If Word users are publishing their own book, they are missing out on the best tools for communicating with readers.

 Books are not entirely about words

-Of course as a writer this may not make much sense to you.
+Of course, as a writer, this may not make much sense to you.
 But hear me out.
 For years I have taught graphic designers that the content is all that matters.
 Now I am teaching writers that presentation and layout are a big part of your book.
 For designers, this has been a major fight because many never read the copy they design into books and printed materials.
 Now I am dealing with writers who do not see the need for typography and layout skills.
-In the publishing world there is a real disconnect between the writers and the book designers.
+In the publishing world, there is a real disconnect between the writers and the book designers.
 They are treated as two entirely separate skill sets.
 It is better for them to merge, as much as possible.

 Most designers do not deal well with words

 Graphic designers [and this includes most book designers] are visual people, focused on how things look.
 One of my major concerns as I started to write books in the mid-1990s was my experience in my classes of using published textbooks as examples of poor communication.
 As a pastor, commercially available Bible studies were just as bad.
 They rarely had any meaning to our little flock because they were not explanations of scripture, but mere human examinations of men’s ways.
 The examples are endless.

 My pursuit of functional, reader-centered books has been fraught with trials.
 I was constantly bumping up against standardized procedures of traditional publishers which really made their books hard to read or use effectively.
 This goal is so far outside the norm in publishing today that there is no room at all for an author who even cares about these things (except in the brand new world of on-demand publishing).